Homemade Peanut Butter Cups – Easy, Healthy & Better Than Reese’s!

 Peanut butter cups can be mixed with other desserts for a fun spread.

-Fresh fruit like strawberries, grapes, or bananas adds natural sweetness.
-It also brings freshness to the mix.
+Fresh fruit, such as strawberries, grapes, or bananas, adds natural sweetness and freshness to the mix.

 Brownies or cookies offer a nice contrast in texture.
 They are smooth and chocolatey.